Three killed, several injured in shooting at Jerusalem bus stop

 Police in West Jerusalem said the gunmen “arrived at the scene in a vehicle armed with firearms”, including an M16 and a pistol, and opened fire towards a crowd of civilians at the bus station.

-The attackers, residents of East Jerusalem, were “subsequently neutralised by security forces and a nearby civilian”, police said.
+The attackers were “subsequently neutralised by security forces and a nearby civilian”, police said.
+Ammunition and weapons were found inside their car, they added.

+Israeli media reported that the two attackers were brothers from occupied East Jerusalem, Murad Nimr, 38, and Ibrahim Nimr, 30.

+Hours after the attack, Hamas claimed the brothers as its members, saying in a statement that “the operation came as a natural response to unprecedented crimes conducted by the occupation”, referring to Israel’s military campaign in Gaza and the treatment of Palestinian prisoners in Israeli jails.

-Security camera footage aired by Israel’s Channel 12 television showed the moments of the attack.
+Security camera footage aired by Israel’s Channel 12 television on Thursday showed the moments of the attack.
 A white car is seen stopped beside a crowded bus stop.
 Two men then step out, guns drawn, and run at the crowd as people scatter.
 Shortly afterwards the attackers are gunned down.

-The Magen David Adom emergency service said one of the victims was a 24-year-old woman.
+The Magen David Adom emergency service said one of the Israeli victims was a 24-year-old woman.
 A 73-year-old man, who was in a critical condition, was pronounced dead at Shaare Zedek Medical Center.
 A third person also died of his wounds, Israeli media reported.

 The ambulance service initially said that five of the wounded had serious injuries and two had moderate to light injuries.